nf-core/demo/docs/output.md

 The FastQC plots displayed in the MultiQC report shows _untrimmed_ reads.
 They may contain adapter sequence and potentially regions with low quality.
 :::

-### fastp
+### seqtk

 <details markdown="1">
 <summary>Output files</summary>

 - `fastp/`
-  - `*.fastp.html`: Trimming report in html format.
-  - `*.fastp.json`: Trimming report in json format.
-  - `*.fastp.log`: Trimming log file.
-  - `*.fastq.gz`: If `--save_trimmed` is specified, FastQ files **after** adapter trimming will be placed in this directory.
+  - `*.fastq.gz`: Trimmed FASTQ files.

 </details>

-[fastp](https://github.com/OpenGene/fastp) is a tool designed to provide fast, all-in-one preprocessing for FastQ files.
-It has been developed in C++ with multithreading support to achieve higher performance. fastp can be used in this pipeline for standard adapter trimming and quality filtering.
+[seqtk](https://github.com/lh3/seqtk) is a fast and lightweight tool for processing sequences in the FASTA or FASTQ format.
+It seamlessly parses both FASTA and FASTQ files which can also be optionally compressed by gzip.

 ### MultiQC